internetarchive/internet-archive-voice-apps/README.md

 2. Go to `settings` and click `export and import`, then click `restore from zip`.
 3. zip the contents of `dialogflow` in `models/dialogflow/` and use that zip to restore the project.
 #### Run Local Server
-Run server local with colorful logs
+0. Run server local with colorful logs
 0. Install node js if not installed before(Check for correct version of node by `node -v`.if not `nvm install 8.16.0` and `nvm use 8.16.0`)
 1. `npm install -g firebase-tools`
 1. `firebase login`[On the opened tab in your browser,login with the same account you created project on google actions]
-2. `touch functions/.runtimeconfig.json` (This adds a new file with name runtimeconfig.json(For windows cli clone touch repository to use it `git clone https://www.github.com/zacharyjbaldwin/touch-for-windows.git`))
+2. `touch functions/.runtimeconfig.json` (For windows cli clone touch repository to use it `git clone https://www.github.com/zacharyjbaldwin/touch-for-windows.git`)
-2. `firebase init` (remove .firebaserc first) 3.`firebase projects:list`[displays projects list with your account]
+2. `firebase init` (remove .firebaserc first)
+3. `firebase projects:list`[displays projects list with your account]
 3. `firebase use --add` (choose the project you created in actions console, give an alias name)
 3. add fake keys (temporary workaround) refer [this](https://github.com/internetarchive/internet-archive-voice-apps/issues/434#issuecomment-453114249)
 3.`firebase deploy --only functions`